-The holy lakes lay behind a range of high mountains.
-From the village of Arslanbob we walked up to the pass but had to turn back at a height of 3500 m because of bad weather conditions.
+The Kol Mazar holy lakes lay behind a range of high mountains.
+From the village of Arslanbob we hiked up to the pass but had to turn back at a height of 3500 m because of bad weather conditions.

-„Besch Minut! - Five minutes!“ Fazil points at some big stones.
+„Besch Minut! – Five minutes!“ our guide Fazil points at some big stones.
 We are less than one hour into a four-day trek that will lead us over a 3600 m pass to a holy lake (Kol Mazar).
-Fazil, our guide, is a smoker, we soon learn, and we will have these five minute breaks at least every hour.
+Fazil is a smoker, we soon learn, and we will have these five minute breaks at least every hour.

 Behind the village of Arslanbob, loud Pop music booms out over the wild walnut trees of the valley.
 The Turbaza, a Soviet-style youth camp, is popular with Kyrgyz tourists. „They make disco the whole day,“ Fazil sighs and makes some tentative dancing steps with his heavy backpack.